-Her main research interests include Classical Persian literature, Russian-Iranian cultural and diplomatic encounters, Medieval Persian book art, Persian literary classics in contemporary art and Russian cultural Orientalism in Iran, Central Asia and the Caucasus.
+Her main research interests include Classical Persian literature, Russian-Iranian cultural and diplomatic encounters, Medieval Persian book art, Persian literary classics in contemporary art and Russian cultural Orientalism, especially in literature, opera and ballet, in Iran, Central Asia and the Caucasus.

 Classical and modern Persian literature, especially the debate literature (“The Bodleian manuscript of Asadi Tusi’s debate between an Arab and a Persian: its place in the transition from ancient debate to classical panegyric”, in: Iran, XLVII, 2009, 69-95; “The origins of the mun?zara genre in New Persian literature”, Metaphor and Imagery in Persian poetry, ed.
 A. A. Seyed-Gohrab, Leiden-Boston: 2012, 249-73);